 The more you use your card wisely, the more you get in return.

 Finally, the benefits of a travel card include peace of mind regarding global access and support.
+Travel cards are usually accepted at stores or ATMs in big cities or remote areas.

 Example: You’re hiking in rural Japan and run out of cash.
 A multi-currency travel card connected to your phone app helps you find the nearest ATM and access funds immediately.